awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OEMAgent.md

 SELECT rdsadmin.rdsadmin_oem_agent_tasks.list_targets_oem_agent() as TASK_ID from DUAL;
 ```

-To view the result by displaying the task's output file, see [Viewing the Status of an Ongoing Task](#Oracle.Options.OEMAgent.DBTasks.ViewTaskStatus)\.
+To view the result by displaying the task's output file, see [Viewing the status of an ongoing task](#Oracle.Options.OEMAgent.DBTasks.ViewTaskStatus)\.

-### Listing the Collection Threads Monitored by the Management Agent<a name="Oracle.Options.OEMAgent.DBTasks.ListCollectionThreads"></a>
+### Listing the collection threads monitored by the Management Agent<a name="Oracle.Options.OEMAgent.DBTasks.ListCollectionThreads"></a>

 To list of all the running, ready, and scheduled collection threads monitored by the Management Agent, run the Amazon RDS procedure `rdsadmin.rdsadmin_oem_agent_tasks.list_clxn_threads_oem_agent`\.
 This procedure is equivalent to the `emctl status agent scheduler` command\.